Living Cost Tips for Indonesian Students in Japan

 The living cost in Japan gets more expensive in urban areas.
 Tokyo remains the most expensive city to live in, with the average rent cost of JPY43,000 (around USD416 per month).
 Areas like Kyushu, Shikoku, and Tohoku have the average rent costs of JPY23,000 to 25,000 (around USD222 to 242 per month).

-The easiest and cheapest method to live cheaply in Japan is staying at the university dorm.
-You can economize your living cost in Japan by living in dorm.
+The easiest and cheapest method to live cheaply in Japan is to stay at the university dorm.
+You can economize your living costs in Japan by living in a dorm.
 However, this is usually more suitable for students who pursue bachelor’s degrees or those without families.
-The other cheap option is staying at a homestay belongs to homeowners that partner with universities.
+The other cheap option is staying at a homestay belonging to homeowners who partner with universities.

-Foreign students with short program period can also stay at “gaijin houses”, referring to guesthouses with basic facilities and are usually situated in strategic areas.
-The building is usually modern but sparse in furniture, with basic facilities like a kitchen, TV room, bathroom, and bedroom with Japanese mattress (futon).
+Foreign students with short program periods can also stay at “gaijin houses”, referring to guesthouses with basic facilities which are usually situated in strategic areas.
+The building is usually modern but sparse in furniture, with basic facilities like a kitchen, TV room, bathroom, and bedroom with a Japanese mattress (futon).

 Transportation